php-fig/fig-standards/proposed/dependency-injection/dependency-injection-meta.md

 ----------

 The purpose of the PSR-DI is to provide interoperable dependency injection containers.

+There are multiple goals, and therefore, this "meta" document might lead to one or more PSRs.
+However, subjects are interconnected and it makes sense to keep a central "meta" document regarding those topics.

-The ultimate goal is to allow an MVC framework to use any dependency injection containers that would fit its needs.
+ * The most obvious goal is to allow an MVC framework to use any dependency injection containers that would fit its needs.
+ * Another goal would be to allow a package to declare its own instances in a dependency injection container.

 2. Why Bother?
 --------------